TokeoPay/CNT-Toke/validators/usecases.md

 ### Migrate

-The Liquidity Providers all must sign the transaction to allow the TOKE Authority UTxO to be migrated to a new contract.
-It is imperative that the Liquidity Providers take seriously the process that is being undertaken here and make sure that the resulting Transaction will maintain the integrity of the TOKE Token.
+The Migration Authority all must sign the transaction to allow the TOKE Authority UTxO to be migrated to a new contract.
+It is imperative that the Migration Authority take seriously the process that is being undertaken here and make sure that the resulting Transaction will maintain the integrity of the TOKE Token.

 ## TOKE Mint Contract